KUL-recon-lab/course_nucmed_tech/latex/main.md

 \end{align}
 ```

 To compute it, we must know the total dose administered to the patient.
 Since the total dose is measured prior to injection, and the image is produced after injection, we must correct for the decay of the tracer in between.
 Moreover, the tracer amounts are measured with different devices: the regional tracer concentration is measured with the SPECT or PET, the dose is measured with a radionuclide calibrator.
 Therefor, the sensitivity of the tomograph must be determined.
 This is done by acquiring an image of a uniform phantom filled with a know tracer concentration.
-From the reconstructed phantom image we can compute a calibration factor which converts “reconstructed pixel values” into Bq/ml (see section [??](#sec:scalefactor)).
+From the reconstructed phantom image we can compute a calibration factor which converts “reconstructed pixel values” into Bq/ml (see section [](#sec:scalefactor)).

 A SUV of 1 means that the tracer concentration in the ROI is identical to the average tracer concentration in the entire patient body.
 A SUV of 4 indicates markedly increased tracer uptake.
 The SUV-value is intended to be robust, independent from the administered tracer amount and the mass of the patient.
 However, it changes with time, since the tracer participates in a metabolic process.
 So SUVs can only be compared if they correspond to the same time after injection.
 Even then, one can think of many reasons why SUV may not be very reproducible, and several publications have been written about its limitations.
 Nevertheless, it works well in practice and is used all the time.